Last updated on August 14th, 2019

 As noted above, “work” is defined in Canadian immigration regulations as an activity for which wages are paid or commission is earned, or that competes directly with activities of Canadian citizens or permanent residents in the Canadian labour market.
 Wages or commissions includes salary or wages paid by an employer to an employee, remuneration or commission received for fulfilling a service contract, or any other situation where a foreign national receives payment for performing a service.
 In determining whether an activity competes directly with Canadians, officers generally consider whether the foreign worker will be doing an activity that a Canadian or permanent resident should really have an opportunity to do, and whether they will be engaging in a business activity that is competitive in the marketplace?

-The Citizenship and Immigration Canada (“CIC“) website states that examples of “work” include, but are not limited to:
+The Immigration, Refugees and Citizenship Canada (“IRCC”) website states that examples of “work” include, but are not limited to:

 - a foreign technician coming to repair a machine, or otherwise fulfil a contract, even when they will not be paid directly by the Canadian company for whom they are doing the work;